yrodriguezmd/tweet_sentiment_covid_vaccination_Rodriguez/README.md

-## Based on tweets, can we tell if the people are happy with Covid vaccination?
+## Based on tweets, can we tell if the populace is happy with Covid vaccination?

 ### Predicting the mass sentiment response to the Covid vaccination based on Tweets